fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Is solving a coding problem to find the nth prime number and other such coding problems a different skill set than building software applications?

 ## Pending tutorials

 > @Fredrik Christenson Can you make a video on CSP and why is it important?